 Clearly, retailers need to invest in streamlining their returns process.
 By doing so, they will enhance the customer experience and build brand loyalty.
 And with a better customer experience, the retailer will experience an increase in revenue.

 One new way for retailers to improve their returns process is through our BOPIL locker solutions.

 Parcel Pending offers a much-needed, streamlined returns management solution for retailers that helps to improve staff efficiencies, boost customer loyalty and revenue.
 It’s called Buy Online, Pick-up in Locker (BOPIL™) and its designed to simplify the BORIS (Buy Online Return in Store) process.
 The way it works is simple.
 Consumers visit the retailer and return the item(s) they purchased from the retailer online – be it groceries, clothing, electronics, cosmetics and more.
 The items are placed into one of the Parcel Pending lockers located at the retail store.

-If companies were to reassure customers along every step of the way when it comes to returns and make the process as flexible as possible then It would make customers feel less weary.
+If companies were to reassure customers along every step of the way when it comes to returns and exchanges and make the process as flexible as possible then It would make customers feel less weary.
 With our lockers the return is done so electronically, right on the spot in front of the customers, giving them the peace of mind that the item made it back to the vendor in one piece for them to collect.

 With our BOPIL locker solution, there is no mystery and no confusion.
 If retailers made the return process quick and painless with lockers at the stores, they get the opportunity to sell the item again in a timely manner and in turn, if the customer knows their refund is around the corner, they are more likely to go back in the store and shop to replace the item.
 Retailers also get the opportunity to offer a store coupon at the locker kiosk at the time of return to further encourage the consumer to shop there once again.